timokoessler/easy-waf/README.md

 # Easy WAF (Beta) 🧱

+## ⚠️ This branch is a work in progress rewrite from JS to TS

 An easy-to-use Web Application Firewall (WAF) for Node.js.
 Can be used with Express, Fastify, NextJS, NuxtJS ... or Node.js http.

 [![npm version](https://badgen.net/npm/v/easy-waf)](https://www.npmjs.com/package/easy-waf)